Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

 <br>

 <p align="justify">
   The formula calculates the mobility (M) of a Cartesian manipulator with three degrees of freedom (DOF).
 It starts with the total possible DOF (6 times the number of joints) and subtracts the constraints introduced by passive joints.
-In this case, with three joints and no passive joints, the calculation simplifies to M = 6(3) - 0 = 18.
-Since the manipulator is under-actuated with 3 DOF, the final mobility is 18 - 3 = 15.
-This means the manipulator can move in three independent directions, as expected for an under-actuated Cartesian manipulator with 3 DOF.
+In this case, with three joints and no passive joints, the calculation simplifies to M = 6(4) - 0 = 24.
+Since the manipulator is redundant with 3 DOF, the final mobility is 24 - 3 = 24.
+This means the manipulator can move in three independent directions, as expected for a Redundant Cartesian manipulator with 3 DOF.

 ### IV :package: Kinematic Diagram and D-H Frame